bacionejs/editor/README.md

 Q: Is there a built-in Help
 A: Yes

-Q: Can I use external resources?
-A: No, for security, since it runs from the file manager.
-Instead, use programmatic sounds and images.
-See the `defense` built-in game for an example.

 Q: How do I try the built-in games?
 A: After you start the editor, click the run icon to play a game (it will run whichever game contains the cursor)